RaphaelMarquesMartorella/tests.typeScript/README.md

   npm run test
 ```

-Test the integration tests the project
+Test the integration tests of the project

 ```bash
   npm run test:int
 ```

-Test the unitary tests the project
+Test the unitary tests of the project

 ```bash
   npm run test:unit